drewrice2/GDAX_to_remote_MongoDB/README.md

 APIs for collecting data.
 I believe arbitrage opportunities and other strategies will make themselves more clear with a significant amount of data.
 So let's get going!

+### More notes
+Much of the MongoDB server setup could be contained within the `mongo_setup.sh` script, but each user's specifications / security preferences will be different.

+Additionally, AWS EC2 security settings will need to be handled prior to utilizing this repository.
+But again, each user will likely have a different use case or budget in terms of EC2 preferences and this is why my setup details were not included.